I watch the cat roll in the floor,

 Remember the time you came from over the hillside for dancing.

-Fields of lavender and poppies waving fragrant colors
+Fields of lavender and poppies waving fragrant colors,

-Sleek, strong shoulders onto your ripe breasts.
+Sleek, strong shoulders onto those ripe breasts.

 We sat along the wall eating lemonade ice, the cold crunch